gzguevara/ai-laser-show/README.md

 **Nvidia's TLT Landmark Detection Model:** This model is provided by Nvidia, a leading company in AI and Deep Learning technologies.
 It's designed for precise landmark detection in images, useful for tasks like facial feature detection, object detection, and more, and is optimized for efficient deployment on Nvidia's GPU architectures.

+## Light Show Workflow

+This part is still to be developed!
 The output of the AI workflow is streamed over network to another device running touchdesigner.
 Touchdesigner controls the light machines to create a dynamic, intercative, AI-driven light show.

 ## Credits